 Anemia is usually a result of underlying illnesses or health issues that interfere with the body's ability to produce healthy red blood cells.
 Another way underlying illnesses cause anemia is the increased rate of the breakdown or loss of these red blood cells.

 Anemia can be treated depending on the type or form.
-If you have mild anemia, you may experience a few to no symptoms.
-Symptoms associated with anemia are;
+If you have mild and moderate anemia, you may experience few to no symptoms.
+Symptoms associated with mild anemia are;

 - Pain - could be in the chest, stomach, or bone